 Kaldheim (KHM) Limited Tier List

 MTG Arena Zone’s Limited Tier Lists rank all the cards from the set, to assist with picking cards for your draft deck or building your sealed deck.
-Full written updates will be recorded in the changelog at the bottom, but Drifter and Raszero regularly makes minor grade changes on the fly as well, so the Tier List will always be up to date for as long as Kaldheim is current.
+Full written updates will be recorded in the changelog at the bottom, but Drifter and Raszero regularly makes minor grade changes on the fly as well, so the Tier List will be up to date for as long as Kaldheim is the current set.
 Make sure to bookmark this page so you can come back to it later!

 - S: Ridiculous bomb: has a huge immediate impact on the game and threatens to dominate it if unanswered.
 Always 1st pick.
 (Baneslayer Angel, Emeria’s Call, Sublime Epiphany)